 Newcomer Danielle Ewan gives a riveting performance, projecting foreigners - and humanity - to go against the stark glass and steel of the airport setting.
 The location works as a character, a symbol of unknowable Western culture, cold and not necessarily welcoming to the young immigrant whose real purpose eventually becomes apparent.
 The movie closes with the ironic shot of a shampoo advertisement poster, where the excited visage of a model reads more like desperation.
 The young woman may be changing one brand of oppression for another.
 Even freedom comes with strings attached.

-It may go against the nature of the short form to say there is the potential of expanding the short into a feature-length work, but as complete as The Red Suitcase feels in itself, you could easily follow the protagonist beyond the final scene.
+It may go against the nature of the short form to say there is the potential of expanding the short into a feature-length work, but as complete in itself, as The Red Suitcase feels, you could easily follow the protagonist beyond the final scene.

 An Irish Goodbye

 You can see how things will play out a mile away, but the movie flies on the wings of a particular kind of Irish whimsy.
-Think of The Full Monty (Peter Cattaneo, 1997) and some other comedies that drove a combination of roughness and sentimentality to box-office success.
+Think of The Full Monty (Peter Cattaneo, 1997) and other comedies that drove a combination of roughness and sentimentality to box-office success.
 Sure, the Irish may be rough around the edges, but deep inside, they are a bunch of softies.
 The movie obeys the innate desire for comfort and delivers on its promise.
-I can see why it got the nomination, but I do not think it is reason enough.
+I can see why it got the nomination, but I do not think it deserves to win.
 Be sure to wait for a feature-length remake that will break box-office records.

 Subscribe today